eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

           -m,--middleware TEXT in {ced,rtps,dds}=dds   Select the kind of middleware among the supported ones.
 By default, it will be FastDDS.
           -r,--refs FILEPATH                           Load a references file from the given path.
           -v,--verbose UINT in {0,1,2,3,4,5,6}=4       Select log level from none (0) to full verbosity (6).
-          -d,--discovery UINT=7400                     Activate the Discovery server.
-If no port is specified, 7400 will be used.
-          --p2p UINT                                   Activate the P2P profile, using the given port.

 * The reference file shall be composed by a set of Fast DDS profiles following the `XML syntax <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>`_